MarkFlow

 ```

-The triple-backtick syntax isolates code from surrounding text, preventing the model from misinterpreting delimiters as part of the narrative.
-This is crucial when generating code or documenting APIs.
+The triple-backtick fence keeps the model from misreading code punctuation as narrative β€” important when generating code or documenting APIs.

 Lists for Sequential Information

-Both ordered and unordered lists help models understand relationships:
+Ordered and unordered lists signal different relationships:

-• Ordered lists (1., 2.) for steps or procedures
+• Ordered lists (1., 2.) for steps that happen in sequence

-Implementing Markdown in Your AI Workflow
+Using Markdown in an AI Workflow

 AI Content Workflow